What Is 2FA and How to Set It Up in Just a Minute

 Passwordless authentication is also becoming increasingly popular.
 To access an account, you just have to enter your login on one device, then click a push notification on another one.

 SMS verification is the least secure 2FA method because it’s extremely easy to intercept text messages.
 Hacking tools capable of intercepting messages cost just a few hundred dollars.
 In addition, texts can be read via malicious applications, which can be installed on your phone.

 Security keys are the most reliable means of 2FA.
 The keys, inserted in a USB port, connect with your phone or computer through Bluetooth and generate a special random key combination.
 To date, this type of authentication is deemed the most secure.

 How to log in to an account after losing a phone?

 It depends on the service, and that’s when things can get complicated.
 For instance, Google Authenticator doesn't sync between multiple devices.
 So, if you lose your phone, you have to somehow restore all your passwords and associate them with your accounts all over again.

-Google and Facebook give you lists of 10-12 backup codes you can print out and physically keep in a safe place.
-If you indicate that your second factor is not working, they will ask you to enter a code from the list.
+Google and Facebook give you lists of 10-12 backup codes you can print out and keep in a safe place.
+After losing a phone, you can verify your identity using a backup code.

 In the same way, Google and Apple allow you to register a backup phone.
 Make sure to submit a phone number of a trusted person to have an alternative authentication method.